sumiyaabdi/ConditionCounter/README.md

 - Anything else.
 0 pts

 ## Submitting a solution
-Please commit all code into this repository ueing git, create a zip file and return via email.
+Please commit all code into this repository using git, create a zip file and return via email.